elvis972602/Kemono-scraper/README.md

 `--retry-interval number`
 retry interval in seconds, default 10.
 The number can be specified as either an int or float type
 `--rate-limit int`
 rate limit in request/s, default 2
+`--proxy string`
+proxy url, default is empty, support socks5, http, https (e.g. socks5://proxy:1080)

 ## Config File
 config file is in `./config.yaml`